A year-long program made possible by the Tory Burch Foundation.

 Qualifying Business Criteria

-- Early-stage (one to five years of operations preferred) with at least one Minimum Viable Product
+- For-profit, registered company (one to five years of operations preferred)

 While you will be asked to report your revenues in the application form, generating revenues is NOT an eligibility criterium of this program.